-The Conference Center at FIT, home to the Center for Continuing and Professional Studies, features state-of-the-art conference and training rooms for industry seminars and workshops.
-The Conference Center, which opened in 2004, also houses the John E. Reeves Great Hall, a nearly 6,400-square-foot venue for fashion shows, lectures, exhibitions, trade shows, and other large events.
+The Conference Center at FIT. home to the Center for Continuing and Professional Studies. features state-of-the-art conference and training rooms for industry seminars and workshops.
+The Conference Center also houses the John E. Reeves Great Hall, a nearly 6,400-square-foot venue for fashion shows, lectures, exhibitions, trade shows, and other events.